Moving Forward on Affordable Housing

 As of early 2018, The Hudson Housing Authority issues up to 280 Housing Choice Vouchers, but only 225 are in use.
 There are 45 households with a voucher looking for a place to rent, which may be difficult because there are not enough apartments available at the voucher price point.

 The Hudson Housing Authority issues Housing Choice Vouchers, but even households with a voucher may struggle to find a place to rent because there are not enough apartments available at the voucher price point.
 The waitlist for a voucher the city of Hudson is 245 households.
-(City of Hudson Affordable Housing Development Plan) (2017 Housing Needs Assessment)
+(2017 Housing Needs Assessment)

-Low and moderate-income tenants that find affordable housing often suffer from bad conditions, and because of the housing scarcity they fear reporting the issues.
+Low and moderate-income tenants who find affordable housing often suffer from bad conditions, and because of the housing scarcity, they fear reporting the issues.
 They worry that they will be evicted and then will have no other option.
 (2017 Housing Needs Assessment)

 Support Sustainable Homeownership